cypress-io/cypress-documentation/content/guides/getting-started/writing-your-first-test.md

 > 1. Given a user visits `https://example.cypress.io`
 > 2. When they click the link labeled `type`
 > 3. And they type "fake@email.com" into the `.action-email` input
-> 3. Then the URL should include `/commands/actions`
+> 4. Then the URL should include `/commands/actions`
-> 4. And the `.action-email` input has "fake@email.com" as its value
+> 5. And the `.action-email` input has "fake@email.com" as its value

 And hey, this is a very clean test!
-We didn't have to say anything about *how* things work, just that we'd like to verify a particular series of events and outcomes.
+We didn't have to say anything about _how_ things work, just that we'd like to verify a particular series of events and outcomes.

 <DocsVideo src="/img/snippets/first-test-assertions-30fps.mp4"></DocsVideo>

 <Alert type="info">

 <strong class="alert-header">Page Transitions</strong>

 Worth noting is that this test transitioned across two different pages.